Burn-E99/SpaceEngineerSnippets/README.md

 - SimpleAutoRename
   - Very very very basic program to add a prefix to all blocks on a grid.
 - Zamboni Scripts
-  - This folder contains the scripts needed to run a ice scraping vehicle I built.
+  - This folder contains the scripts needed to run an ice scraping vehicle I built.
 For a showcase of this, see here: https://www.youtube.com/watch?v=da0I-cJfyqQ

-# A note for future self:
+### A note for future self
 Game documentation has been removed from this repository as I found a good documentation source:
 - https://github.com/malware-dev/MDK-SE/wiki/Api-Index
 - https://github.com/malforge/mdk2

-# Notes
+### Notes about old scripts
 So apparently at some point between now and when I last was writing these programs, Keen added support for loops into Space Engineers.
 This means that any of the old code in here requires a timer block and newer ones are much less likely to need one.

 Source: When last programming, the game would scream `Script too complex` at any `for` loop or `while` loop, and now the code `int i=0;while(true) {i++;Echo("" + i);}` will run `50,000` loops before stopping (game did have a major lag spike the time this ran).